kyuhyongpark/boolmore/comparison/bonesis/README.md

 ### ABA case study

-Run `ABA_A.ipynb` or `ABA_B.ipynb` to reproduce results of bonesis on ABA case study.
+Run `ABA_A.ipynb` or `ABA_B.ipynb` to reproduce the results of bonesis on the ABA case study.

-Extra experimental results are skipped, as specfied in skip_list by their IDs.
+The skip_list contains the IDs of experimental results that are skipped (not given as input to bonesis).

-Even with just the experimental results categorized as "OFF" or "ON", there is no Boolean model that can satisfy them all.
+Even when considering just the experimental results categorized as "OFF" or "ON", running `bo.is_satisfiable()` indicates that there is no Boolean model that can satisfy them all.
-This is shown by running `bo.is_satisfiable()`.

 Therefore, we need to ignore more experimental results.

-We took the baseline model or the GA generated model, and skipped all experimental results that each cannot satisfy.
+We took the baseline model or a GA-generated model, and in each case skipped all experimental results that the model does not reproduce.
-This ensures that the experiments are satisfiable, as we know that there exist at least one model that satisfy them.
+This ensures that the experiments are satisfiable, as we know that there exists at least one model that satisfies them.

-bonesis could not generate any model within 24 hours in 4 settings.
+We considered 4 settings:
 - ABA_A with 291 experiments satisfied in ABA_GA1_A
 - ABA_A with 172 experiments satisfied in ABA_base_A
 - ABA_B with 311 experiments satisfied in ABA_GA1_B
 - ABA_B with 177 experiments satisfied in ABA_base_B

+We found that bonesis could not generate any model within 24 hours in any of these cases.